 If you have questions about expectations of scholarship recipients, please reach out to Joan Maze at email@example.com.

 *Paper and emailed applications, and applications that were not sent through the electronic application will not be accepted.

 Scholarship Application Deadlines

-Current Students: Chiropractic, Acupuncture & Chinese Medicine, and Massage Therapy
+Incoming Students: Chiropractic, Acupuncture & Chinese Medicine, Massage Therapy, and Allied Health Programs.

 Diversity Scholarship applicants are notified via email about interview status approximately two weeks after the deadline date.
 Those who are selected to interview will find out about the scholarship award within two weeks following the interviews.